Collaborative Learning for Enhanced Unsupervised Domain Adaptation: Method

+\paragraph{Knowledge Distillation (T$\rightarrow$S).} The student model learns from the source domain using the supervised loss $L_{sup}$, while for the target domain, it acquires knowledge from the teacher model trained via \eqref{eq:base_loss} as in recent UDA approaches~\cite{hoyer2022daformer,hoyer2022hrda,hoyer2023mic}.
+The KD process is performed in the output space using $L_{Distill}$;

 where $H$ and $W$ are height and width of an target image $x_q$, respectively, while $N_C$ is the number of categories shared between the source and the target domain.
-Hard labels $\hat{p}_T$ are generated from the teacher's most confident class prediction.
+Hard pseudo labels $\hat{p}_T$ are generated from most confident class prediction in the teacher model.